Beers15/reading-notes/Readings_Getting-Ready-for-401.md

     to have a lower time complexity and/or space complexity.
 By following these steps, and enough practice, a programmer should

-    be able to demystify even the most complciated problems.
+    be able to demystify even the most complicated problems.

 ## Things I want to know more about
 ---------------
 * The steps above are clear to me and provide a general workflow for problem solving.
-I'd like to know more about the common techniques that are used when solving algorithmic techniques.
+I'd like to know more about the common techniques that are used when solving algorithmic problems.